menu

 Marlette is a blue-collar town, with 39.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marlette is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Marlette who work in food service (14.62%), sales jobs (10.76%), and healthcare suport services (8.00%).

-The rate of college-level education in Marlette is quite a bit lower than the national average among all cities of 21.84%: just 10.28% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Marlette with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.28% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Marlette in 2022 was $27,322, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $109,288 for a family of four.
 However, Marlette contains both very wealthy and poor people as well.